 A change in your circumstances can call for a change to the court orders that resulted from your divorce proceedings.
 The most common issues that lead a person to seek a modification are relocation, changes in income, changes in children’s expenses and other new living situations.

-If you are seeking legal counsel with the goal of modifying a court order, the law office of Debra E. Stokes, L.L.C., can assist you in protecting your rights and interests.
+If you are seeking legal counsel with the goal of modifying a court order, Antonelli Family Law, LLC, can assist you in protecting your rights and interests.
 Particularly if you were divorced years ago, we may be able to help you bring your legal arrangements up-to-date with regard to finances, family needs and logistics.

 Alimony and spousal support (sometimes called spousal maintenance) are court ordered or negotiated in some divorce cases.
 In these cases, support is determined based on numerous factors, including the length of the marriage, the incomes and earning potential of both spouses, and the ages and health of both spouses.
 Like other family law matters with significant financial implications, alimony and spousal support should be approached with proper legal guidance.